 what are the symptoms with high blood sugar?

-The symptoms of high blood sugar are the same as hypertension and high cholesterol.
-It’s ranges from asymptomatic to symptomatic.
-Someone will not know he or she is in a high blood sugar state unless they get tested in a clinic or pharmacy.
+The symptoms of high blood sugar range from asymptomatic to symptomatic.
+Someone will not know he or she is in a high blood sugar state unless they get tested.

 However, we still can look for some symptoms of high blood sugar which are: